Sinorbis

 2. Social media apps

 In China, social media apps are used for many everyday tasks.
-From booking appointments to planning a trip, all in one apps like WeChat can perform multiple function from a singular application.
+From booking appointments to planning a trip, all in one apps like WeChat can perform multiple functions from a singular application.
 WeChat also has a mobile commerce function that can help businesses drive purchases through their social media channels.
 Only recently has western platforms such as Facebook started to roll out this option.

 3. Build a reputation